mvram123/Pneumonia-Detection-Using-Transfer-Learning/README.md

 ## Dataset

-The dataset I’m using here is stored as .jpg files in 2 different folders one is named with Normal which consists of normal chest x-ray Images and other is named with Pneumonia which consits of pneumonia images.
+The dataset I’m using here is stored as .jpg files in 2 different folders one is named with Normal which consists of normal chest x-ray Images and other is named with Pneumonia which consists of pneumonia images.

 A snippet of Images present in the dataset